 The following activities not only are fun but also actually help your child acquire skills needed to become a great reader.

 - Find materials that you and your child will be enthusiastic to read and share.
+Look for books that are visually appealing to your child.
 Make sure that time for sharing books is an enjoyable time for both of you.
+Take a small amount of time each day to share reading with your child.
+Even a few minutes makes a big difference.

-- Playing around with animal sounds and singing songs or nursery rhymes is a great way to create a reader, and you can do it anywhere.
+- Playing around with animal sounds and singing songs or nursery rhymes helps children isolate sounds in words.
+Sing some of your favorites or encourage your child to help you make up songs with silly sounds.
+It is a great way to create a reader and you can do it most anywhere.

-- Encourage imaginative play to help stimulate your child's creativity.
+- Playing really does help children become readers.
+Encourage imaginative play to help stimulate your child's creativity.
+Children can make up stories as they are playing.
 Playing with puppets is a great way to start.

-- Quite simply, talk to your child, no matter what age, and encourage your child to talk to you.
+- Children need to have a vocabulary of 3,000-5,000 words by the time they enter school.
+How can you help?
+Quite simply, talk to your child, no matter what age, and encourage your child to talk to you.
 The bonds you forge will last a lifetime.

-- Provide your child with safe opportunities to handle a pencil or crayon.
+- Point out differences and similarities between letters and shapes.
+Provide your child with safe opportunities to handle a pencil or crayon to enhance fine motor skills.
 Scribbles are the first form of writing for young children.